Big Opening Number 2

 "Big Opening #2" is the second episode of the fourteenth season of RuPaul's Drag Race.
-The episode originally aired on January 14, 2022.
+It originally aired on January 14, 2022.
+The episode's main challenge tasks the contestants with performing in a talent show.
 Alicia Keys is a guest judge.

-Angeria Paris VanMicheals wins the episode's mini-challenge and main challenge.
-Daya Betty is eliminated from the competition, after placing in the bottom two and losing a lip-sync against DeJa Skye.
+Angeria Paris VanMicheals wins the main challenge.
+Daya Betty is eliminated from the competition after placing in the bottom and losing a lip-sync contest against DeJa Skye to "Fallin'" (2001) by Keys.

 Episode

-Alicia Keys is a guest judge.
+Daya Betty (pictured at RuPaul's DragCon LA in 2023) is eliminated from the competition.

 The remaining seven contestants enter the Werk Room.
-For the mini-challenge, the contestants participate in a photo shoot in a bowl of Tic Tacs.
+RuPaul greets the group and reveals the mini-challenge, which tasks the contestants with participating in a photo shoot in a bowl of Tic Tacs.
 Angeria Paris VanMicheals wins the mini-challenge.

-For the main challenge, the contestants perform in a talent show for the judges.
+RuPaul then reveals the main challenge, which tasks the contestants with performing in a talent show for the judges.
 Following are the contestants and their acts: